justin-tg/justin-tg/README.md

 justin-tg/README.md

-👋 Hi, I'm Justin, a software engineer with a background in philosophy from Seattle.
+👋 Hi, I'm Justin, a full stack software engineer with a background in philosophy from Seattle.

 www.linkedin.com/in/justin-greer1/ | justin.t.greer1@gmail.com